dotnet/wpf/README.md

 Some of the best ways to contribute are to try things out, file bugs, join in design conversations, and fix issues.

-* This repo defines [contributing guidelines](Documentation/contributing.md) and also follows the more general[.NET Core contributing guide](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md).
+* This repo defines [contributing guidelines](Documentation/contributing.md) and also follows the more general [.NET Core contributing guide](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/contributing.md).
 * If you have a question or have found a bug, [file an issue](https://github.com/dotnet/wpf/issues/new).
 * Use [daily builds](Documentation/getting-started.md#installation) if you want to contribute and stay up to date with the team.